r4j4h/php-druid-query/README.md

 2. Instantiate a query generator object for the desired query.
 3. Instantiate a query parameters object, configured with desired query parameters.
 4. Instantiate a result handler to format the results (otherwise use `DoNothingResponseHandler`)
-5. Combine the connection, query, parameters, and response handler to execute it, getting the result.
+5. Combine the connection, query, parameters, and response handler to execute it, getting the result from the result handler.

 Interface wise, this looks like: